AppsAgg/AppAgg/README.md

 # <a href="https://appagg.com">Application Aggregator</a>
 Apps, Games, Discounts %, Developers, Users, RSS, Search, Lists, Reviews, Videos.

+## All apps and games in one place!
+* More than 4,000,000 apps and games.
+* More than 1,000,000 developers.
+* Our free site keeps you up to date on the newest and top sales.
+* You can easily search for any apps or developers.

 ## We support all the major platforms:
 * Android (Google Play™)
 * iOS (App Store™)